imbingz/Timed-Quiz-App/README.md

 * Create an event handler for the start button.
   * When the button is licked, the timer will start to count down
   * When the button is clicked, the question will be displayed with answer options, the start button will disappear from screen.
-* When the queston is answered, another question with answer options will be presented
+* When the question is answered, another question with answer options will be presented
 * If the answer is wrong, time will be subtracted from the timer as penalty.
 * When all the questions are answered, or timer is 0, whichever happens sooner, the quiz is over.
 * Compare score of each play and store the high score along with initials.